stefanZorcic/scaling-book/inference.md

 {% enddetails %}

-**Question 2:** Let's say we want to serve this model on a TPUv5e 4x4 slice and can fully shard our KV cache over this topology.
-What's the largest batch size we can fit, assuming we use int8 for everything.
+**Question 2:** Say we want to serve this model on a TPUv5e 4x4 slice and can fully shard our KV cache over this topology.
+What's the largest batch size we can fit, assuming we use int8 for everything and want to support 128k sequences?
 What if we dropped the number of KV heads to 1?

+{% details Click here for the answer. %}

+Our KV caches have side $L * K * H$ per token in int8, or `64 * 32 * 8 = 16kiB`.
+For 128k sequences, this means `128e3 * 16e3 = 2GB` per batch entry.
+Since each TPU has 16GB of HBM, including our parameters, the largest batch size we can fit is `(16 * 16e9 - 18.4e9) / 2e9 = 118`.
+If we had $K=1$, we would have 8 times this, aka about 950.

+{% enddetails %}

-**Question 3:** Let's pretend we're totally HBM bandwidth bound.
-How long does it take to load all the parameters into the MXU from HBM? *This is a good lower bound on the per-step latency.*
+**Question 3:** How long does it take to load all the parameters into the MXU from HBM assuming they're fully sharded on a TPU v5e 4x4 slice?
+Assume int8 parameters. *This is a good lower bound on the per-step latency.*

+{% details Click here for the answer. %}

+We have a total of 18.4B parameters, or 18.4e9 bytes in int8.
+We have 8.1e11 HBM bandwidth per chip, so it will take roughly `18e9 / (8.1e11 * 16) = 1.3ms` assuming we can fully use our HBM bandwidth.

+{% enddetails %}

-**Question 4:** Let's say we want to serve this model on a TPUv5e 4x4 slice.
-How would we shard it? *Hint: maybe answer these questions first:*
+**Question 4:** Let's say we want to serve this model on a TPUv5e 4x4 slice using int8 FLOPs and bytes.
+How would we shard it for both prefill and decode? *Hint: maybe answer these questions first:*

 1. What's the upper bound on tensor parallelism for this model over ICI?
 2. How can we shard the KV caches?